donkuri/japanese-resources/README.md

 This section is dedicated to Japanese learning guides.
 Start here unless you know what you're doing.

-- **[Immersion-Based Japanese Learning](https://donkuri.github.io/learn-japanese/guide/)** - Frequently updated guide introducing everything you need in order to learn Japanese.
+- [Immersion-Based Japanese Learning](https://donkuri.github.io/learn-japanese/guide/) - Frequently updated guide introducing everything you need in order to learn Japanese.
 Written by [kuri](https://github.com/donkuri/).
-- **[TMW's guide to learning Japanese](https://learnjapanese.moe/guide/)** - Fantastic guide that has helped thousands learn Japanese using immersion.
+- [TMW's guide to learning Japanese](https://learnjapanese.moe/guide/) - Fantastic guide that has helped thousands learn Japanese using immersion.
 Written by shoui.
-- [Animecards' learning Japanese guide](https://animecards.site/learningjapanese/) - A much more concise guide dedicated to learning Japanese through immersion, but not updated as often.
-Written by QM.

 ## Hiragana & Katakana